practicalli/clojure/reference/jvm/common-options.md

 Examples of commonly used options for any language on the Java Virtual Machine (JVM).

+> [Understanding memory usage](understanding-memory-usage.md) has more options to diagnose out of memory errors, garbage collection pauses and JIT compilation

 ## Java heap size

 `-Xms` – start heap size for JVM, e.g. `-Xms2048m` sets an initial heap size of 2 GB